Donor-advised funds (DAFs) have quickly become one of the most active charitable giving vehicles in philanthropy.

 Instead, make sure your Guidestar profile is up-to-date.
 Most national DAFs use this as a resource to ensure money is being routed correctly and to double-check that nonprofits are in good standing.

 Among sponsoring organizations, community foundations more actively recommend nonprofits to DAF account holders, and they’re still significant players in the space.
-Grants from community foundations made up 22.8% of total grant dollars in 2022, and the average account size at these organizations was $547,648, more than six times greater than that of national sponsoring organizations (Nonprofit Philanthropic Trust’s 2023 DAF Report).
+Grants from community foundations made up 22.7% of total grant dollars in 2023, and the average account size at these organizations was $528,209, more than four times greater than that of national sponsoring organizations (Nonprofit Philanthropic Trust’s 2024 DAF Report).

 Community foundations are still a legacy choice for many wealthier DAF donors, and you can more easily build relationships with them the way you would other foundations when seeking grants.